 ALTER SESSION Statement Description ALTER SESSION [ENABLE DISABLE] GUARD This statement is for logical standby databases only.
 This statement allows privileged users to turn the database guard on and off for the current session.
-See Section 8.3.2 for an example of this statement.
+See Section 10.5.4 for more information.
+ALTER SESSION SYNC WITH PRIMARY This statement is for physical standby databases only.
+This statement synchronizes a physical standby database with the primary database, by blocking until all redo data received by the physical standby at the time of statement invocation has been applied.
+See Section 9.2.1.3 for more information.